-health, and the second mode is to achieve maximal cooling by providing enough water to maximise plant evapotranspiration.
+and the second mode was to achieve maximal cooling by providing enough water to maximise plant evapotranspiration.

-These optimisations automatically consider aspects such as forecast rain and will reduce irrigation schedules accordingly to achieve the maximal watering benefit from rain events.
-There are also provisions for full control and oversight by the park managers, who can choose specific hours of operation, and the digital twin will operate within the defined constraints.
-The final component of the digital twin is its integration with the pre-existing irrigation system.
-Through a two-way communication channel, the digital twin can receive information about the current irrigation constraints imposed by the operators and can automatically return an optimised irrigation schedule that the system will execute.
-This link creates a truly automated but fully transparent process to control the irrigation system in Bicentennial Park.
-All information relating to the decisions made by the digital twin is shown in real-time on the Park Now dashboard.
-The power of the digital twin is being able to provide quantitative metrics to not only describe the health of the park in real-time, but to use this data to support operational decision-making around irrigation scheduling.
-Improving the park's water efficiency creates real benefits for both park managers and the environment alike, as this leads to reduced operational costs and improved sustainability through the effective use of water.
-With SIMPaCT's advanced capabilities, Bicentennial Park can thrive as a leading model of data-driven park management and showcases how the fusion
+These optimisations automatically considered aspects such as forecast rain to reduce irrigation schedules to achieve the maximal watering benefit from rain events.
+There are also provisions for full control and oversight by the park managers, to choose specific hours of operationand other defined constraints.
+The final component of the digital twin is its integration with a pre-existing irrigation system.
+Through a two-way communication channel, the digital twin can receive information about current irrigation constraints imposed by operators and can automatically return an optimised irrigation schedule that a system will execute.
+This link creates a truly automated but fully transparent process to control any smart irrigation system.
+All information relating to the decisions made by the digital twin can be shown in real-time on an online dashboard.

+The power of the digital twin is being able to provide quantitative metrics to not only describe the health of green infrastructure in real-time, but to use this data to support operational decision-making around irrigation scheduling.
+Improving a park's water efficiency creates real benefits for both park managers and the environment alike through the effective use of water.
+SIMPaCT's advanced capabilities showcase how the fusion of digital innovation and the environment can create a greener, more resilient future for urban green spaces.